JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

-Partial differentiation is also implemented for [`TaylorN`](@ref) objects, through the function [`derivative`](@ref), specifying the number of the variable as the second argument.
+Partial differentiation is also implemented for [`TaylorN`](@ref) objects, through the function [`derivative`](@ref), specifying the number of the variable, or its symbol, as the second argument.

 ```@repl userguide
 p = x^3 + 2x^2 * y - 7x + 2
 q = y - x^4
 derivative( p, 1 )   # partial derivative with respect to 1st variable
-derivative( q, 2 )
+derivative( q, :y )  # partial derivative with respect to :y
 ```

 If we ask for the partial derivative with respect to a non-defined variable,